Wham!: 1986: The Final, farewell concert and break-up

+Legacy

+During Michael's performance at the Stand by Me AIDS Day Benefit concert at London's Wembley Arena on 1 April 1987, he was briefly joined by Ridgeley on stage to perform "Everything She Wants".
+On 25 June 1988, Michael's 25th birthday, Ridgeley joined him for a performance of "I'm Your Man" during a concert at the NEC Arena in Birmingham as part of Michael's solo world tour, the Faith Tour.
+On 27 January 1991, Ridgeley joined Michael on stage for a few songs at the encore of his performance at the Rock in Rio II event at the Maracanã Stadium in Rio de Janeiro, Brazil.

-On 21 November 2009, there was a Wham!-themed night on television's The X Factor in the UK.
+In November 1997, Epic Records issued a greatest hits album entitled The Best of Wham!: If You Were There...
+On 21 November 2009, a Wham!-themed episode was aired on television's The X Factor in the UK.
 Michael later appeared on the show's final episode, performing a duet of "Don't Let the Sun Go Down on Me" with finalist and eventual winner Joe McElderry.

 In 2012, Michael said that there was no truth in speculation that he and Ridgeley were set for a Wham! reunion to mark the 30th anniversary of the group's first album.

 Michael died from heart and liver disease at his home in Goring-on-Thames, Oxfordshire on Christmas Day 2016, at the age of 53.
 Upon hearing of Michael's death, Ridgeley paid his respects on Twitter, saying, "Heartbroken at the loss of my beloved friend Yog."
 Michael was posthumously inducted into the Rock and Roll Hall of Fame as a solo artist in November 2023, with Ridgeley as the induction presenter.

+On 17 June 2023, the documentary film Wham! had its world premiere at the Sheffield DocFest.
+Directed by Chris Smith, the film relies primarily on rare archive footage and audio interviews by the duo, and received generally positive reviews from critics.
+On 7 July 2023, the compilation album The Singles: Echoes from the Edge of Heaven was released by Sony Music.
+The compilation collects all of the group's UK singles and was issued in multiple formats, including a singles box set.

+In March 2026, it was announced that a documentary film focused on Wham!'s 1985 visit to China was being produced by Supercollider.
+The film, Wham!
+10 Days in China, premiered in cinemas worldwide on 28 July 2026.
+An accompanying EP featuring four live tracks recorded during the China performances is scheduled for release on 4 December 2026.